-Manholes and catch basins/ inlets shall be constructed in accordance with the current ODOT Standard Detail Drawings.
+Manholes and catch basins/ inlets shall be constructed in accordance with Madras Standard Drawing 4-1 and current ODOT Standard Detail Drawings.

 Catch basin/ inlet and manhole diameter shall be determined by pipe size and orientation at the junction structure.
 A plan view of the junction structure, drawn to scale, will be required when more than four pipes enter the structure on the same plane, or if angles of approach and clearance between pipes is of concern.
 The plan view (and sections if necessary) must insure a minimum solid concrete wall distance between pipe openings of 8 inches for 48 inch and 54 inch catch basins and 12 inches for 72 inch and 96 inch catch basins.